tgen/jetstream/docs/pipelines.md

 ```

-## Pipeline lookup
+## Pipeline searchpath lookup

 When using the `jetstream pipelines` command, a search is performed for any
 pipeline matching the name and optionally version number.
 If version number is
 omitted, the latest version will be used.
 Jetstream looks for pipelines in
-any directory included in the pipelines searchpath.
+any directory included in the pipelines *searchpath*.
 The default location is
 the user home directory, but this value can be changed in the user config file
 (see `jestream settings`).
-Pipelines can also be located inside any other
+Pipelines can also be nested inside any other
 pipeline directory.
+The *searchpath* behaves much like the \*nix `PATH`
+variable: multiple locations can be specified by separating with colons
+`<first path>:<second path>`, the first pipeline matching the search criteria
+will be returned.

 ## Pipeline Manifest files